-Epiphany provides a fully networked computer system and Internet services to facilitate educational research and to enrich student learning.
+Epiphany provides fully networked server systems and Internet services to facilitate educational research and to enrich student learning.
 STUDENTS ARE PROHIBITED FROM ACCESSING MATERIAL THAT IS NOT OF OBVIOUS EDUCATIONAL VALUE IN THE CONTEXT OF THE SCHOOL SETTING.
 The school has taken available precautions to restrict student access to controversial materials.
 However, on a global network, it is impossible to control all materials, and an industrious user may discover them.
 The valuable information available on the Internet far outweighs the possibility that users may procure material that is not consistent with the educational goals and values of the school.